HCMID/ms-hackathon-2020/docs/software.md

 Download the file [atom-tablr-conf.cson](http://hcmid.github.io/tech/atom-tablr-conf.cson), and copy it to atom's default location for config files.
-You can do that with the `cp` command in your terminal.
+One way to do that is to use the `cp` command in your terminal.
+If the file is named `atom-tablr-conf.cson` and is in your terminal's working directory, you can copy it with this command:

     cp atom-tablr-conf.cson $HOME/.atom/config.cson